Wedding readings for every kind of couple

 ‘True love is the greatest thing, in the world-except for a nice MLT — mutton, lettuce and tomato sandwich, where the mutton is nice and lean and the tomato is ripe.’

-Quirky wedding readings
+Quirky wedding readings and poems

 'Ode' by Gillian Allnutt, from The Picador Book of Wedding Poems